| Equine

 melatonin is taking its grip again as the day length decreases.

-- There is no treatment for fall transition.
+There is no treatment for fall transition.
+Induction of

 cycling